pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 ?
 Really update the workload "spring-pet-clinic"? (y/N)
 ```
 </details>

 ### `--param-yaml`

-Additional parameters to be send to the supply chain, the value is send as complex object
+Additional parameters to be sent to the supply chain, the value is sent as a complex object.

  <details><summary>Example</summary>

 ```bash